 The tax advantages provide great value over a lifetime, and the penalties provide a good fence around your fortune so you don’t raid your nest egg during life’s inevitable setbacks.
 Both are important to your lifetime wealth equation.

 The importance of this can’t be overstated.
-Since you are already playing offense (building wealth) with your retirement accounts it is perfectly reasonable to put on a good financial defense (pay down debt, reduce risk) with your remaining capital.
+Since you’re already playing offense (building wealth) with your retirement accounts, it’s perfectly reasonable to put on a good financial defense (pay down debt, reduce risk) with your remaining capital.

 - Fully fund all tax-deferred retirement plans first.